 Ian F. King writes about music for Stereo Subversion and Redefine.
 He has written for Nylon, Slice Magazine, Vol. 1 Brooklyn, Line - A Journal, Hobart, Pindeldyboz, Take the Handle, and other places.
 He also maintains an experiential music blog called Dear Jerks.
 He lives in Brooklyn with his wife and cat.
 Please visit him at http://www.ianfking.com/.

 John McCaffrey received his MA from the City College of New York.
 His stories have been published regularly in literary journals and anthologies.
-His debut novel, The Book of Ash, is now available. http://thebookofash.com/
+He is the author of The Book of Ash (Boxfire Press).

 *Interview inquiries at